corda/bootcamp-cordapp/README.md

 ### The TokenContract

 Contracts govern how states evolve over time.
 Our contract, TokenContract, will define how TokenStates evolve.
-It will impose the following constraints on transactions involving TokenStates:
+It will only allow the following type of TokenState transaction:

     -------------------------------------------------------------------------------------
     |                                                                                   |